 I’ll start by stitching horizontal running stitch.
 Bring your needle up in the middle of the left side of the gingham square.

-Take your needle down on the opposite side of the square, at the vertical center point.
+Take your needle down on the opposite side of the square, at the vertical center point for straight running stitches.

 Then bring your needle up at vertical middle of the next white square.